CodesByChris/task-assignment-adaptivity/README.md

     ```bash
     python step_02_dashboard.py
     ```
-    - Alternatively, you can run one of the other `step_02*` files, which preset parameter values leading to special outcomes like the collapse of the entire team or the survival of a single agent.
+    - Alternatively, you can run one of the other `step_02*` files, which preset parameter values leading to special outcomes like the collapse of the entire team.

 ## Tests